-- 47. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid website at: https://www.nationalgridgas.com/charging. - 48.
+- 47. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/. - 48.
 The analysis shall primarily be undertaken at high demand levels taking into account the gas security standard as detailed in the Transmission Planning Code.
 Ideally the flow at all NTS Exit Points should be set at the obligated level.
 However, this would be impracticable because to do so would result in total exit flow being much greater than previously experienced peak demand and available entry supplies.
-Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points, at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA or IP PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 49.
-Where the process outlined in paragraph 48 is inconsistent with the scenario being assessed, e.g: - at off-peak demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of revenue drivers, and, where appropriate, off-peak load behaviour.
+Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points, 19 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - Where the process outlined in paragraph 48 is inconsistent with the scenario being 49. assessed, e.g: - at off-peak demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of revenue drivers, and, where appropriate, off-peak load behaviour.
 Any adjustment shall be consistent with the capacity objectives stated in paragraph 14.